LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 :c:func:`ARKodeButcherTable_LoadERKByName`.
 This is the explicit portion of the default 4th order additive method and the explicit portion of the ARK4(3)7L[2]SA method from :cite:p:`KenCarp:19`.

+.. versionchanged:: x.y.z

+   Made the explicit portion of the default 4th order additive method

 .. only:: html